joshnesbitt/cooking/posts/lobster-boiling.md

 1. Bring the water to a rolling boil
 1. [Humanely kill your lobster(s)](/lobster-humanely-killing)
-1. Place the lobster in the water an start the timer (roughly 10 minutes for an 800g lobster, see below for cooking guidelines)
+1. Place the lobster in the water and start the timer (roughly 9 minutes for an 800g lobster, see below for a guide)
 1. Once cooked, remove and leave for a few minutes to cool slightly
 1. Crack open the claws, remove the tail meat and enjoy!